MicrosoftDocs/well-architected/well-architected/ai/design-methodology.md

 # Design methodology for AI workloads on Azure

 Designing AI workloads involves integrating code and data to replace deterministic behavior and to enable tasks like prediction, classification, and other functional goals.
 AI workload architecture is often complex and must be designed within business constraints.
-Azure Well-Architected Framework provides a solid foundation for architectural excellence, but you should also consider AI-specific design principles.
+Azure Well-Architected Framework provides a solid foundation for architectural excellence, but you also need to consider AI-specific design principles.

 This article presents a suggested design methodology centered around those AI principles, which systematically guide the design and optimization of solutions.
-When you're uncertain in decision making, refer to this methodology to emphasize design direction through high-level AI principles.
+When you're uncertain in decision-making, refer to this methodology to emphasize design direction through high-level AI principles.

 If you're designing a capability or introducing an improvement, evaluate the change from the methodology perspective.
 Is safe user experience affected?
 Is it flexible enough to adapt to future innovations?
 Will it disrupt the experimentation flow?
 Another benefit of the methodology is collaboration with product owners and stakeholders to justify technical decisions.